Murder of Lindsay Rimer: Disappearance

 Rimer was last seen alive on the evening of 7 November 1994.
 At about 10:00p.m.
 GMT, she left her home to buy a packet of cornflakes from the SPAR supermarket in Crown Street.
 On her way to the shop, she briefly visited a local pub, the Trades Club in Holme Street, where her mother was having a drink with a friend.
 Her mother asked Rimer if she wanted to stay and have a cola with them, but Lindsay declined and continued to the shop, having asked her mother for money to buy the cornflakes.
 CCTV footage exists from the shop showing her paying for the cornflakes at 10:22p.m.
 She failed to return home that night, although as her mother was out and her father had been on the phone between 9:45 and 10:20p.m., neither noticed and thought she had come home and gone straight to her attic bedroom for the night.
+Rimer was last seen at 10:40p.m. on Crown Street by the entrance to the Memorial Garden, leaning against a wall.

-When she did not appear for her paper round the following morning the newsagents rang home and her paper delivery bag was found to still be in the kitchen along with her school money.
+When Rimer did not appear for her paper round the following morning the newsagents rang home and her paper delivery bag was found to still be in the kitchen along with her school money.
 At this point, it became clear she had not slept in her bed and the alarm was raised.

 Police initially suspected that Rimer might have been a runaway.
 There was local speculation that Rimer had been having problems at home, although this was denied by her family.
 Rimer's older sister Katie took part in a reconstruction of Rimer's walk to the shop and hundreds of local people joined the police in searches of the area around Hebden Bridge, but no trace of Rimer was found.
 Parts of the Rochdale Canal and River Calder along her route home were also searched.
 The home of every man in the town was also searched by police.

-When West Yorkshire Police subsequently made an appeal for information on the case on Crimewatch Live in October 2024, it was revealed that one final confirmed sighting of Rimer alive had been made of her standing at the bottom of Crown Street by the entrance to the Memorial Garden.
-She was leaning against a wall, and this was at 10:40p.m.
-This sighting had been made by two people getting off a bus at this location.